Skip to main content

 Budín de Pan

-Argentine bread pudding made with stale bread, milk, eggs, sugar, and dried fruits, often enhanced with dulce de leche.
-Economical dessert transforming leftover bread into sweet indulgence.
+Bread pudding made from stale bread, milk, eggs, sugar, and dried fruit, often with a layer of dulce de leche.
+It's a thrifty way to use up day-old bread.

 vegetarianContains: WheatContains: DairyContains: Eggs